 COVID-19 emerged in December 2019, and was classified as a global pandemic in March 2020.
 Since the emergence of COVID-19, the Company has not seen any material impact to its business operations.
-Operationally, the Company has effectively implemented a remote working arrangements and was able to seamlessly to service its Policyholders.
-From an underwriting point of view, the Company has seen no material defaults in premium obligations and the Company's recent renewal and new business is considered to have been conducted very successfully under remote working conditions.
-Finally, given that the Company had no investments, other than cash and cash equivalents there was no material impact on the Company's invested assets.
+The Company has seen a some cases opened which directly or indirectly relate to COVID-19, however the Company do not consider these claims to be in excess of expectations or to represent a trend of a material increase in claims cost.
+Operationally, the Company has effectively implemented a remote working arrangements and was able to seamlessly continue to service its Members.
+From an underwriting point of view, the Company has seen no material defaults in premium obligations and the Company most recent renewal is considered to have been conducted very successfully under remote working conditions.
+Finally, given that the Company is mostly invested in low risk assets, the Company's invested assets have performed satisfactorily during the past year.